 Watering and fertilising

 Depending on the soil conditions, you should ensure that the chamomile gets enough water.
 If the soil cannot store water well and dries out quickly, water regularly.
 The substrate should ideally always be evenly moist, but not wet or waterlogged.
-To improve the soil’s water storage, work in some high-quality potting compost.
+To improve the soil’s water storage, work in some high-quality potting compost, such as our Plantura Organic All Purpose Compost.
+This peat-free compost also provides the chamomile with plenty of essential nutrients.
 On top of this, a mulch layer ensures that the soil does not dry out too quickly, helps to insulate plant roots in winter and over time this breaks down, supporting healthy soil life and adding nutrients.

 Additional fertilisation is only necessary if the soil is naturally very low in nutrients.
 In this case, the use of a slow-release fertiliser is recommended.
 For chamomile, our Plantura All Purpose Plant Food is a good option.
 It provides the plants with all the essential nutrients for healthy growth and flowering gradually over a period of three months.
 In August, you can apply another small dose of fertiliser.
 Our plant food not only supports the healthy growth of the plants, but also an active soil life.